Zedonkay/robodsl/docs/dsl_specification.md

 RoboDSL (Robot Domain-Specific Language) is a high-level language designed for building robust, performant, and maintainable robot applications.
 It provides a clean, declarative syntax for defining ROS2 nodes, components, and their interactions, with built-in support for advanced features like lifecycle management, QoS configuration, and GPU acceleration.

+### Version
+This specification applies to RoboDSL version 0.1.0 and later.

 ### Key Features

 - **ROS2 Lifecycle Node Support**: Built-in support for managed nodes with configurable lifecycle states and transitions